 I strongly recommend protecting 2 days, at least, to make your first summit a success.
 (Mrs. Wallet and I have upped the ante to 4 days in the last couple of years, for reasons I’ll explain in Part 4… and because it’s one of our favorite times together all year.)
 Get a night at a hotel or somewhere you can be left alone.
 Protected time is key (for this reason, a “quiet night at home” is workable, I guess, but not what we’re looking for; you need to be away from all distractions and doing the dishes shouldn’t even be a possibility).
 You’ll need time and brain space to really consider major life decisions: Is it time for that third child?
 Should we invest in that friend’s business?
 Maybe it’s time to move jobs, after all… When else, pray tell, are you going to have the margin and bandwidth to ask such big picture questions?

-We recommend you download our handy dandy Goals Summit Guide (available late January 2018, come back for it), which will walk you through all these steps in detail.
+We recommend you download our handy dandy Goals Summit Guide, which will walk you through all these steps in detail.
 But whether you do or don’t here are the broad strokes of the Summit, with a bit of explanation thrown in there:

 a.
 We ask ourselves “What happened last year?” and give our calendar (and bank statements) a thorough once-over.
 We simply jot down anything notable (“Boy, we spent a lot at the doctor this year.”
 “You were out of town for 20 days on business this year… that was too much.”
 “We made it through 3 different family crises!
 Thank God!”) and summarize the year (think through the 5 capitals as you do this).
 Who was important to us?
 Who built into us the most?
 Where was our time best invested?
 Where were we spiritually grown the most?
 What were our financial wins and losses?
 What gave us the most energy?
 Did the exercise schedule work?
 When were we the most rested?
 Etc. Just compile what happened, analyze it, and look for trends.
 Then: